SpanNorm: Reconciling Training Stability and Performance in Deep Transformers: Width Scaling and Predictability

+Finally, we note that \citet{pmlr-v267-nait-saada25a} investigated stable-rank collapse at initialization.
+However, their theory specifically targets bidirectional attention, which differs from our causal autoregressive setting.
+Nevertheless, our analysis shows that topological modifications outside the attention mechanism, like SpanNorm, do not alter this Softmax-driven static initialization gap.
+This clarifies the exact boundary of our method: SpanNorm is not designed to fix static rank collapse at initialization, but rather to resolve dynamic training pathologies, namely the gradient vanishing of PostNorm and the representation collapse of PreNorm, as network depth scales.

-\subsection{Width Scaling and Predictability}
+\section{Width Scaling and Predictability}

 While we prioritize depth scaling for structural stability, handling width scaling is equally critical for large-scale training.
-We empirically confirm that SpanNorm follows the width scaling protocols proposed by~\citet{reparam}.
+We empirically confirm that SpanNorm follows the width scaling protocols proposed by \citet{reparam}.
 Crucially, this adherence facilitates the predictive stability transfer observed in our experiments.

 As illustrated in Figure~\ref{fig:stable_transfer}, we rigorously validate the transferability of stability thresholds across model widths.
 By fixing the depth and scaling the hidden dimension, we compare the training dynamics of a 310M proxy model ($d=640$) against a 5B target model ($d=2560$).
 The results confirm a robust predictive relationship: learning rates that fail on the proxy also fail on the target, while those stable on the proxy remain stable on the target.
 This stable transfer enables the use of efficient proxies to reliably identify safe hyperparameters, eliminating the need for risky tuning on large models.
-This is of paramount importance in industrial-scale model training, to avoid catastrophic training divergence due to the prohibitive economic and temporal costs associated with failure.
+This is of paramount importance in industrial-scale model training, since failures incur prohibitive economic and temporal costs in industrial-scale training.

-To further assess the impact of this specific scaling strategy on downstream performance, we conducted a controlled ablation study on the 5B parameter dense model.
-Table~\ref{tab:width_scaling_ablation} compares the standard PreNorm baseline against two SpanNorm configurations: \begin{itemize} \item SpanNorm (w/o WS): Uses the exact same hyperparameters (e.g., learning rate) as the PreNorm baseline. \item SpanNorm (w/ WS): Applies our proposed Width Scaling strategy to adjust the learning rate based on the model width. \end{itemize}